Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Worked example: Arabidopsis thaliana Arabidopsis thaliana floral GRN

-So mature organs sit in contracting balls (stable endpoints) and inflorescence states in expanding balls (transient).
-The 10 fixed points and their organ identities match the ABC interpretation of~\cite{mendoza1998dynamics,espinosa2004gene}: Sepal 436; Petal 1972, 1973; Stamen 6004, 6005; Carpel 5492; Inflorescence 10, 2058, 11, 2059 (LFY=0).
+Observe that mature organs sit in contracting ball chains (stable endpoints; see Remark~\ref{rem:fixed_points}) and inflorescence states in expanding balls (biologically transient, though fixed under $f$).
+Indeed, the 10 fixed points and their organ identities match the ABC interpretation of~\cite{mendoza1998dynamics,espinosa2004gene}: Sepal 436; Petal 1972, 1973; Stamen 6004, 6005; Carpel 5492; Inflorescence 10, 2058, 11, 2059 (LFY=0).

-\paragraph{Biological Interpretation.} The approximant $F_4$ correctly classifies all four balls: $\BCP_{1/16}(4)$ and $\BCP_{1/16}(5)$ are 4-contracting and contain the six organ-identity fixed points, while $\BCP_{1/16}(10)$ and $\BCP_{1/16}(11)$ are 4-expanding and contain the four inflorescence fixed points.
-As a concrete illustration of the ball-level resolution, consider the 512 configurations with prefix $(0,1,1,1)$ in $\pi^*$ (UFO=0, EMF1=1, LFY=1, TFL1=1, remaining genes arbitrary): they form the ball $\BCP_{1/16}(14)$ (since $0\cdot2^0+1\cdot2^1+1\cdot2^2+1\cdot2^3=14$) and all converge under $f$ to the Carpel fixed point (configuration 5492)~\cite{mendoza1998dynamics,espinosa2004gene}.
-The entry $F_4(\BCP_{1/16}(14))=\BCP_{1/128}(0)$ in equation~\eqref{eq:athaliana_F4_properties} confirms contracting dynamics ($\Lambda_{4,14}=1/8$).
-The Carpel fixed point has EMF1=0; the prefix $(0,1,1,1)$ characterizes the \emph{basin}, not the fixed point itself.
-This confirms that genes in early positions of the $p$-adic encoding function as master regulators: their states determine basin membership regardless of downstream gene configurations.